 --forcerun, -R Force the re-execution or creation of the given rules or files.
-Use this option if you highest priority.
-(EXPERIMENTAL)
+Use this option if you changed a rule and want to have all its output in your workflow updated.

---prioritize, -P Tell the scheduler to assign creation of given targets (and all their dependencies)
+Tell the scheduler to assign creation of given targets (and all their dependencies)